CastleCSS/castlecss-docs/README.md

 ## How to install
-- Download or clone the package
+- Download or clone this package
 - Look in the dist/ folder or build if yourself with GruntJS in your terminal: ```npm install``` + ```grunt```